Nina Jankovic, Construction Arbitration Lawyer

-Nina A Janković holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.
+As an international arbitration lawyer with more than five years of experience in construction, commercial and investment arbitration, Nina Jankovic holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.

-She was a recent Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
-She was also a legal intern in law firms in Belgrade and Berlin and a trainee at the German Bundestag in 2014 and a holder of the International Parliamentary Scholarship (IPS).
+Prior to joining Aceris, she was a Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
+She was also a legal intern in law firms in Belgrade and Berlin and a trainee at the German Bundestag and a holder of the International Parliamentary Scholarship (IPS).

-Nina speaks English, Serbian/Croatian, Spanish, German and French fluently.
-She is qualified to practice law in Serbia.
+Nina speaks English, Serbian/Croatian, Spanish, German and French fluently and has basic knowledge of Portuguese.
+She is admitted to the Serbian Bar.

 As a graduate trainee during her six-month traineeship, Nina worked on various public international law, investment law and commercial law cases.
 Nina was primarily working on a public international law case for a submission for International Court of Justice (ICJ) relating to a dispute between two Latin American states.
 Nina also helped with the translations of documents and evidence to and from Spanish, German and Serbian.
 During her traineeship, Nina was also involved in an investment law case against ex-Soviet Republic, commercial law cases under the LCIA and ICC rules, and a successful ICC Challenge of an Arbitrator.

-Worked for five months in an office of an SPD Parliamentarian.
+Nina worked for five months in the office of an SPD Parliamentarian.
 Nina organized and attended meetings and conferences, prepared legal briefings and drafted memoranda and notes in German.

-Nina was focused primarily on Serbian Company and Business law, involved in the founding of a company and the restructuring of a major pharmaceutical Serbian company.
-General acquaintance with Serbian court proceedings and litigation of the commercial disputes.
+Nina was focused primarily on Serbian Company and Business law, was involved in the founding of a company and the restructuring of a major Serbian company in the pharmaceutical industry, and assisted with Serbian court proceedings and the litigation of commercial disputes.

-Worked in German language on various insolvency law, family law and inheritance law cases.
-Was also involved with the EU law and EU enforcement proceedings.
+Worked in the German language on various insolvency law, family law and inheritance law cases.
+She was also involved with EU law and EU enforcement proceedings.

 - Master Thesis: “Necessity in Public International Law and International Investment law: Is There a Double Standard?”; Mentor: Prof. Eric de Brabandere